 - Stonish is literally the best website for Menu CDs and Hector appears on Adrenalin #12

-- Old Games Finder also has a list of downloads and its worth noting that Hector can be installed onto hard drive :-)
+- Old Games Finder also has a list of downloads and it's worth noting that it can be installed onto hard drive!

-- Pete Whitby is featured on Demozoo and has made another game which might be familiar to the older gamer!
+- Pete Whitby is featured on Demozoo and has made another game that might be familiar to the older gamer.

 - Update: Hector is now listed within the AtariMania database and includes the documentation!

-- Did you get my very subtle retro game references above? ;-)
+- Did you get any of my subtle retro gaming references? ;-)